Business valuation: Discount for lack of marketability

 A "discount for lack of marketability" (DLOM) may be applied to a minority block of stock to alter the valuation of that block.

 Another factor to be considered in valuing closely held companies is the marketability of an interest in such businesses.
 Marketability is defined as the ability to convert the business interest into cash quickly, with minimum transaction and administrative costs, and with a high degree of certainty as to the amount of net proceeds.
 There is usually a cost and a time lag associated with locating interested and capable buyers of interests in privately held companies, because there is no established market of readily available buyers and sellers.

 All other factors being equal, an interest in a publicly traded company is worth more because it is readily marketable.
-Conversely, an interest in a private-held company is worth less because no established market exists.
-"The IRS Valuation Guide for Income, Estate and Gift Taxes, Valuation Training for Appeals Officers" acknowledges the relationship between value and marketability, stating: "Investors prefer an asset which is easy to sell, that is, liquid."
+Conversely, an interest in a privately held company is worth less because no established market exists.
+The IRS Valuation Guide for Income, Estate and Gift Taxes acknowledges this relationship, stating: "Investors prefer an asset which is easy to sell, that is, liquid."

 The discount for lack of control is separate and distinguishable from the discount for lack of marketability.
 It is the valuation professional's task to quantify the lack of marketability of an interest in a privately held company.
-Because, in this case, the subject interest is not a controlling interest in the Company, and the owner of that interest cannot compel liquidation to convert the subject interest to cash quickly, and no established market exists on which that interest could be sold, the discount for lack of marketability is appropriate.
+Because, in this case, the subject interest is not a controlling interest in the company, and the owner of that interest cannot compel liquidation to convert the subject interest to cash quickly, and no established market exists on which that interest could be sold, the discount for lack of marketability is appropriate.

+Sustainability and ESG Premiums

+The growing emphasis on environmental, social, and governance (ESG) factors has influenced valuation, particularly in mergers and acquisitions.
+Research indicates a non-linear relationship between corporate environmental performance and acquisition premiums, forming an inverted U-shape.
+Moderate ESG engagement maximizes premiums, while both low and excessive engagement may reduce value due to associated risks and costs.
+Firms with robust ESG integration may benefit from lower capital costs and stronger investor confidence, further shaping valuation outcomes.
+Companies with strong ESG engagement also tend to exhibit greater reputational capital and resilience in market downturns.

 Empirical studies

 Several empirical studies have been published that attempt to quantify the discount for lack of marketability.
 These studies include the restricted stock studies and the pre-IPO studies.
 The aggregate of these studies indicate average discounts of 35% and 50%, respectively.
-Some experts believe the Lack of Control and Marketability discounts can aggregate discounts for as much as ninety percent of a Company's fair market value, specifically with family-owned companies.
+Some experts believe the lack of control and marketability discounts can aggregate discounts for as much as ninety percent of a company's fair market value, specifically with family-owned companies.